How Was Asbestos Used?

-Asbestos was widely used in industry and construction from the 1900s, it was installed extensively as fire proofing and insulation throughout the 60s, 70s and 80s.
+Asbestos was widely used in industry and construction from the 1900s, installed extensively as fire proofing and insulation throughout the 60s, 70s and 80s.
 Due to its widespread use, it can still be found in many buildings to this day, although the new use of asbestos has been banned since the 1990s.

-- Asbestos was used as a building material in many schools and was also present in classrooms as fire blankets, Bunsen burner mats and gauze.
+- As a building material in many schools and was also present in classrooms as fire blankets, Bunsen burner mats and gauze.

-- Asbestos gloves and blankets were provided to welders and welding rods were coated with asbestos.
+- Gloves and blankets provided to welders and welding rods were coated with asbestos.